lilygrierjil/lily-de-zoomcamp-final-project/README.md

 I created the following dashboard in Google Data Studio:
 ![image](images/Monthly_Crime_Type_Counts_Memphis_PD.png)

 When looking at the breakdown of reported crime type categories, I found that assault and theft accounted for the majority of cases.
 The 2022 case counts show that crime generally increased as the year went on, though it did peak in the summer.
 Further analysis should explore whether the summer crime peak is consistent across years.
+We also see a high volume of cases attributed to vandalism and shoplifting misdeameanors.
+If it is found that these crimes don't impact public safety, it's worth investigating why police dedicate significant time and resources toward non-violent misdemeanor offenses.

 You can play around with the dashboard [here](https://lookerstudio.google.com/s/rRvEdQZHnoM).